 Ladies and gentlemen, we have a calamity on our hands.
 We have become Biblically illiterate.
-Recent surveys show it is far worse than we thought.
 Far too many Christians haven’t got a clue what is really inside our most precious book, and the words that God has revealed to us.

 Sure, most of us know stories about Jesus, a fair bit of the book of Romans, Ephesians, and James… Abraham, Noah’s ark, Daniel and the Lion’s den, and some stuff in Isaiah about eagles not growing weary that is on the calendar in the kitchen… but how many people can honestly even list the ten commandments?
 How many could confidently say they can explain the role of the Holy Spirit throughout the Bible?
 Or give five Messianic prophecies?
 Name the twelve disciples?
 Who is able to summarise the messages of more than two of the minor prophets?
 Who has even read them?
 Sadly, most Christians only really ever read about a third of the 66 books we have been lovingly given by God.
 Have a flick through for yourself, and think which ones you are familiar with, and which ones… well… not so much.